 I recently watched Bohemian Rhapsody over the course of two evenings.
 Not so much for myself, although I was mildly intrigued when the movie was first released.
 I watched it because my thirteen-year-old daughter who is really into music and considers herself a fan of Queen wants to watch it.
 Knowing a little about the movie and a lot about Freddie Mercury, I wanted to give it a parental viewing before saying “yay” or “nay.”
 Most likely, after having watched the movie, my answer will be “nay.”
 If she were a couple of years older, I would allow her to watch it in order to have a conversation with her.
-For all its artistic and moral flaws, Bohemian Rhapsody unwittingly supports a Biblical sexual ethic.
-In doing so, it turns the gay lifestyle into the movie’s “bad guy.”
+You see, for all its artistic and moral flaws, Bohemian Rhapsody unwittingly supports a Biblical sexual ethic.
+In doing so, it turns the gay lifestyle into the movie’s antagonist – the “bad guy.”

 Known for several hit songs, most notably “Bohemian Rhapsody,” Queen was a great band (still is, I guess, since they’re touring with Adam Lambert as their lead singer).
 Freddy Mercury was a brilliant singer and showman.
 He’s arguably the greatest rock vocalist that’s ever lived.
 The band’s performance at Wembley Stadium for Live Aid is considered by many to be the greatest live rock performance of all time.
-While videos don’t do concerts justice, the videos on YouTube of that show provide a sense of Mercury and his bandmates’ power and artistry.
+While videos don’t do concerts justice, the videos of that show on YouTube provide a sense of Mercury and his bandmates’ power and artistry.
 As you’ve probably already figured out, like my daughter, I’m a fan of Queen.

 Freddie Mercury is also a gay icon.
 Having died from complications from AIDs in 1991, Mercury has become a figurehead for the gay rights movement and the fight against AIDs.
 Because of this, I’m surprised that GLAAD and LGBTQ activists aren’t more up in arms over Bohemian Rhapsody.
 I vaguely remember some minor grumblings from within the LGBTQ community during the run-up to the movie’s theatrical release.
 Since then, all I’ve heard is praise for Rami Malek’s performance as Queen’s larger-than-life frontman; a performance which garnered Malek an Oscar.
-As I already hinted at, though, Freddie Mercury’s gay lifestyle is the film’s primary antagonist.
+As I’ve already suggested, though, Freddie Mercury’s gay lifestyle is the film’s primary antagonist.

-Towards the beginning of the movie’s second act conflict there is a scene at Mercury’s house that underlines the thematic tone of the movie.
+Towards the beginning of the movie’s second act conflict there is a scene at Mercury’s house that underlines the thematic tone of the film.
 As the steadicam tracks him, Freddy Mercury, dressed in a royal robe and a garish crown, moves effortlessly through the throng of beautiful, scantily-clad party goers that ooze unbridled sexuality as “Crazy Little Thing Called Love” sets the mood.